villagecomputing/superpipe/README.md

-# SuperPipe - build, evaluate and optimize LLM pipelines
+# Superpipe - build, evaluate and optimize LLM pipelines

 _A lightweight framework for building, evaluating and optimizing data transformation and data extraction pipelines using LLMs.
 Designed for simplicity, rapid prototyping, evaluation and optimization._